davidsgoncalves/quiz-dz/README.md

 # Quiz DZ

-A console application to define which tv series you look like more
+A console application to define which tv series you look like more, design in pure ruby and using OOP.

+Each question have it own influence in quiz result, that means, some questions will be more decisive for the quiz result.

 ## Getting Started

-It's very simple, just make a copy of this repository
+It's very simple, just make a copy of this repository.

 ### Prerequisites

-You must have Ruby installed in your environment
+You must have Ruby installed in your environment.

 ### Installing